 10 Quickest Ways to Season Firewood

-The first way you can make sure your firewood seasons quickly is to make sure it is cut properly.
-You do not want large chunks of firewood that are split unevenly.
+The first way to season your firewood quickly is to cut and split it properly.
+You don’t want large chunks of firewood that are split unevenly.
+Firewood that is double the thickness takes more than twice as long to season.

 2. Stack Your Wood Well

-A lot of people will season their wood outside, and many will do it within structures, too.
-Whichever way you season your wood, you need to stack it.
+A lot of people season their wood outside, and many will do it within structures such as closed sheds and garages.
+Whichever way you store your wood, stacking well is vital.

-- Make sure the wood is not directly on the ground: Wood placed directly on the ground will get pressed into the dirt or grass it rests upon.
-After rain or snow, water will seep into the wood from the ground, causing damage and making it usable.
-Opt for a wood rack or other firm material that will keep it off the ground.
+- Make sure the wood is not directly on the ground: Wood placed directly on the ground gets pressed into the dirt or grass it rests upon.
+After rain or snow, water seeps into the wood from the ground, causing damage and making it unusable.
+Opt for a wood rack or other structure that keeps it off of the ground.

-- Stack wood in small sections: You want to leave space in between the stacks of wood.
-This will allow more air to pass through the firewood.
+- Stack wood in small sections: Leave space in between the stacks of wood.
+This allows more air to pass through the firewood.
 More air means a better dry time.

-- Stack the wood bark side down, except for the top row: Stacking your wood with the bark facing down (except for the top row) will season better within the stacks.
+- Stack the wood bark side down, except for the top row: Stacking your wood with the bark facing down (except for the top row) allows for better seasoning.
+Bark preserves moisture in the wood, so placing this side down allows the top and sides of the naked log to be exposed to the air.

-The main thing to remember is that you want to create the best environment for your firewood to season.
+The main thing to remember is to create the best environment for your firewood to season.
 By cutting and stacking your wood properly, you allow more air to reach the wood.
-Additionally, when paired with other tips, you will be able to quicken the entire process.
+Additionally, when paired with these other tips, you’ll drastically speed up the entire seasoning process.

 3. Use Direct Sunlight to Season Your Firewood